 Adolescence Is a Challenging Time for Children

-Challenges at home or school can create enormous stress and can steer teens, 12 – 18 years old, down a path of alcohol abuse, drug addiction, codependency and/or compulsive behaviors, such as disordered eating or gaming.
+Challenges at home or school can create enormous stress.
+Coupled with wild emotional swings, this stress can steer teens, 12 – 18 years old, down a path of substance abuse and process addictions.
+Specifically, many teens turn to alcohol abuse, drug addiction, codependency and/or compulsive behaviors, such as disordered eating or gaming.
 Addiction during these developmental years can lead to life-long physical, emotional, and mental health consequences.

 Whole Families Adolescent Intervention – Different Than Adult